nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing an event

-1. Edit an event (new name and date of the event does not match any other event's)
+1. Edit an event

-   1. Prerequisite: At least one event in the event list.
+   1. Prerequisite: At least one event is in the event list.
+No other events are named "CS2100 finals" **and** fall on 20th November 2021.

    2. Test case: `editEvent 1 n/CS2100 finals d/2021-11-20`<br>
-      Expected: The name and date of the event are edited, but time remains the same.
+      Expected: The name and date of the event are edited, but time is unchanged.
 Details of the new event are shown in the status message.

 ### Marking event as done

 1. Mark an event as done

-   1. Prerequisite: At least one event in event list.
+   1. Prerequisite: At least one event is in event list.
 The first event must be "Uncompleted".

    2. Test case: `done 1`<br>
       Expected: The first event in the event list is marked as done.
 Details of the completed event are shown in the status message.